Nejiwwkr/MarkPoint/README.md

-# MarkPoint \- Wighting PPT files like wighting codes
+# MarkPoint \- Writing PPT files like wighting codes

 The world has long suffered under the tyranny of PowerPoint.